UIS

 • Recent photograph, document type (printed and electronic file).

-If the student is at the host university and the agreed subjects do not have availability, he must update his proposal of subjects and inform the School Director as soon as possible to sign a new one FRE.15 and refer it to the UIS Foreign Affairs Office.
+If the student is at the host university and the agreed subjects are not available, he must update his proposal of subjects and inform the School Director as soon as possible to sign a new one FRE.15 and refer it to the UIS Foreign Affairs Office.

 The School Director may authorize in writing the change of the subjects, after which it is up to the student to communicate the changes – also by written means – to Foreign Relations.